hyperledger-labs/orion-server/docs/getting-started/transactions/gosdk/usertx.md

 ### 1.2) Source Code Commentary

-For simplicity, not all errors are handled in this code.
+For the sake of simplicity, not all errors are handled in this code.
 Further, the implementation of `createConnection()` and `openSession()` can be found [here](../../pre-requisite/gosdk).

 The `session.UsersTx()` starts a new user administration transaction and returns the user administration transaction context.
 We can then perform all user administrative activities using this transaction context.

-The first setup is to create the user `alice` and `bob`.
-The structure of an user is shown below:
+The first setup is to create the users `alice` and `bob`.
+The structure of a user is shown below:
 ```go
 type User struct {
 	Id                   string